Proc3ss/reVEmind/README.md

 reVEmind
 ========

-EveOnline Combat Log Analyzer - v0.1a
+EveOnline Combat Log Analyzer - v0.2a

+FIXED:
+ - Fixed Sqlite crash during import
+ - Updated combat regexp to include single word names and all digit names

+ADDED:
+ - Ive added two different build wich both do the same thing.
+The only difference being that one is a single executable and the other contains a bunch of files for you to look at if your into that sort of thing.
+Both were built at the same time and should work equally well.
+They are named EXE and Full_Dist

   Get Started:

-    Download dist\reVEmind.exe
+    Download one of the above mentioned builds.

     Run reVEmind.exe

-  If you dont trust me or my exe (louxthefuture) then by all means download the source files.
-You will need PyQT4, the rest I believe should be standard packages.
-Just run run.py

   For the most part you can ignore the garbage in the console, remember this is an Alpha release so I havent put alot of time into cleaning out my debug stuff.

-  First Time Running:
+  First Time Running: <-!!!!!THIS IS IMPORTANT

     YOU MUST SELECT THE CORRECT LOG FOLDER!

     File > Select Folder ( the default location is C:\Users\USER\Documents\EVE\logs\Gamelogs )